JohnXLivingston/xmppjs-chat-bot/README.md

 ## Quickart

-Here is an example writtin in typescript.
+Here is an example written in typescript.

 ```typescript
 import { ConsoleLogger, Bot, HandlerHello } from 'xmppjs-chat-bot'